drivr-old/dd-ui/src/form-validation/docs/readme.md

  * Always add validation messages.
  * If user click save button show all validation errors.
  * If user click cancel hide all validation errors.
-### `show-errors` directive
+### Use show-errors directive for form groups
-Apply this directive to form control and it will take care of showing and hiding error.
+Apply this directive to form group and it will take care of showing and hiding errors.

 ### Use formValidationService for show/hide all errors
  * `showErrors(formName)`